Did You Know?

 How do I become a human milk donor?

-The process of becoming a human milk donor is simple and The Milk Bank covers the costs.
+The process of becoming a milk donor is simple and The Milk Bank covers the costs.
 The process entails a pre-screening, filling out some brief paperwork, and undergoing a blood test at our expense.
-For more detailed information about the donor screening process, please visit the Donate Milk page under the Donate menu.
+For more detailed information about the donor screening process, please visit our donate milk page.
 If you have experienced a loss, please accept our deepest sympathy during this time.
 We strive to offer the opportunity to heal through donation as part of our Garrett’s Gift Bereavement Donation Program.
 If you are interested in donating, please contact The Milk Bank by email at firstname.lastname@example.org or by phone at 317-536-1670 or toll-free at 877-829-7470.

 How much do I have to donate?
 Is there a minimum?